The Tzolk’in and the Haab

 The Calendar Round

-The Maya linked together the tzolk’in and the haab to create a larger cycle of 52 years, a cycle we call the Calendar Round.
-Only after completion of 52 years would the same combinations of tzolk’in and haab repeat.
+The Maya linked together the tzolk’in and the haab to create a larger cycle of fifty-two years, a cycle we call the Calendar Round.
+Only after completion of fifty-two years would the same combinations of tzolk’in and haab repeat.
 The Calendar Round was used to plan planting, hunting, leadership changes, and war.
 Because it was used to plan religious and ritual events, it is also called the Divinatory Calendar.